Netflix/s3mper/README.md

 | //\<bucket\>/\<path\> | \<filename\>| \<timestamp\> | \<flag\>| \<flag\> |   N/A   |     N/A     |
 | epoch[^2] | \<timestamp+entropy\>|   N/A | N/A | N/A | //\<bucket\>/\<path\> | \<filename\> |

-The purpose of this table scheme is to provide range query operaitons for directory listings and for timeseries deletes.
+The purpose of this table scheme is to provide range query operations for directory listings and for timeseries deletes.

-[^1]: The indexes are not implemented using DynamoDb Secondary Indexes due to constrains
+[^1]: The indexes are not implemented using DynamoDB Secondary Indexes due to constrains
 [^2]: This is a static value _'epoch'_

 [Building](id:build)
 --------

-A gradle wrapper is used to build s3mper and can be run without addiitonal tools.
+A gradle wrapper is used to build s3mper and can be run without additional tools.
 Edit the `build.gradle` to the appropriate version of hadoop and build with the following command.

 ```
 $ ./gradlew release